Álftaneslaug (Garðabær, Capital Region)

 Are there fees for non-residents in Iceland’s pools?

-No, most pools in Iceland charge the same fees for both residents and visitors.
+No, most Icelandic pools charge the same fees for both residents and visitors.
 Pricing typically covers entry to the pool and any available amenities, such as hot tubs or saunas.
 You can find the latest prices on each pool’s official website.
 Most pools accept cash or card payments.